sparkutils/quality/docs/getting_started/flavours.md

 Unlike QualityRules which uses salience to select only one Output expression, Collector uses salience to order the execution of *all* the matching Trigger's paired Output Expressions - collecting the results as it goes.

+If no triggers match, then an optional defaultProcessor on the RuleSuite can be run.

 _Example Usage:_ Derivation logic

 _What is stored:_